AdrijeGuha/CodeAlpha_LANGUAGE-TRANSLATOR/README.md

 ## Overview

 This Python project aims to provide a user-friendly Graphical User Interface (GUI) for translating text content from one language to another in real-time.
-The program utilizes the `customtkiter` library for GUI development and the `googletrans` library for language translation.
+The program utilizes the `customtkinter` library for GUI development and the `googletrans` library for language translation.

 ## Features